samraHanif0340/samraHanif0340.github.io/_docs/nvidia.md

 title: "Nvidia"
 ---

+## Tensorflow-GPU in Docker with Nvidia

-## Instruction to install and run Tensorflow with Nvidia GPU inside Docker container
+1. Instruction to install and run Tensorflow with Nvidia GPU inside Docker container.

 1. My setting
     ```bash